 Black Top Cabs have a direct phone on the wall between the Gift Shop and lobby on the 1st floor of Jim Pattison Pavilion.

 You may be dropped off at the main entrances to the Jim Pattison Pavilion or Centennial Pavilion.
 Note that there is no temporary parking at these entrances - only active drop-off and pick-up allowed.

 VGH Parkade.
 This is located on Laurel Street and West 12th Avenue.
 There are 2 entrances: Laurel Street and West 12th Avenue.

 Diamond Health Care Centre Parkade.
 This is located on Laurel Street, between West 10th and West 12th Avenues.
 There is only one entrance and it is accessible via Laurel Street.

-The parking rate for both garages is $1.75 per half-hour, with a $15 daily maximum.
+The parking rate for both garages is $3.00 per half-hour, $6.00 per hour, and after three hours the charge is $18.75 which is valid for 24hrs.
+Once the driver has paid for the 24 hour fee, a day-pass will be given to driver which will allow in-and-out privelages until it expires.
 It may be more economical to buy a 2-week or 1 month parking pass.
 Ask the parking attendants for more information.

 There are 12 metered handicapped parking spaces located under the ramp off West 12th Avenue.

 There are 10 metered handicapped parking spaces located off West 10th Avenue in the inner courtyard between Centennial Pavilion and Heather Pavilion.